plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 According to [the EFF](https://www.eff.org/deeplinks/2021/03/googles-floc-terrible-idea), this new approach makes it even easier to target individuals:

-> "If a tracker starts with your FLoC cohort, it only has to distinguish your browser from a few thousand others (rather than a few hundred million)."
+> If a tracker starts with your FLoC cohort, it only has to distinguish your browser from a few thousand others (rather than a few hundred million).

 The plan is that [by the end of 2021](https://blog.chromium.org/2020/01/building-more-private-web-path-towards.html), FLoC will be the primary method for data gathering for advertising purposes and that it will make third-party cookies obsolete.
 Google will then phase out third-party cookies from the Chrome browser.